dongsikshin/mmd_api_2.0/docs/source/qna.rst

 - How to associate my API scripts to existing scene ？

-Locate your scene in Momoda, click [Configure], then paste script source code into popup text box
+Locate your scene in Momoda, click [Configure], then paste script source code into popup text box.

 - Why I cannot play animation on custom object ？